Consensys/doc.teku/docs/how-to/troubleshoot/network.md

 Troubleshooting poor attestation performance is complicated, and the solution requires you to identify the root cause.

-[This video](https://www.symphonious.net/2020/09/08/exploring-eth2-attestation-inclusion/) is a little old, but the general picture is still relevant.
+[This video](https://www.symphonious.net/2020/09/08/exploring-eth2-attestation-inclusion/), while slightly dated, still provides valuable and applicable insights.

 Common issues include: